jarcane/resume.hsy/resume.md

   * Two years as a small-press RPG publisher and designer
   * Three years college studies in acting, literature, and film
   * Five+ years experience as a cook, including senior/supervisory positions
-  * Lifelong experience with computers and programming from age 6

 *Generated in [Heresy](http://github.com/jarcane/Heresy) with [resume.hsy](http://github.com/jarcane/resume.hsy)*